Gregory J. Barry

 - qualifying seniors and disabled adults for Medicaid and other benefits

-- managing long-term care options
+- managing long-term care options and asset planning for incapacity

 McHenry County Task Force on Aging, McHenry County Bar Association, Illinois State Bar Association, American Bar Association